eshohet/doodle-jump-machine-learning/README.md

 ## Overview

-This project demonstrates Q Learning, a subset of Reinforcement Machine Learning algorithms, applied to an HTML5 implementation of Doodle Jump.
+This project demonstrates the application of Q Learning, a reinforcement learning algorithm, to an HTML5 implementation of Doodle Jump.

 Performance of the algorithm with fine-tuned hyperparameters shown below: